bashbaugh/old-personal-site/_posts/2019-02-02-html5-js-game-p1.md

 + They have side-bars that make opening code files easy.
 + They have a lot of other features that will make writing code much more fun.

-I recommend [Atom](https://atom.io/).
+There are many options, but I recommend [Atom](https://atom.io/).
 If you can't get that to work, there are other options such as Kate for linux or Sublime text for Mac.

+#### Start the project in Atom

-Once you have a text editor, create a new folder and name it whatever you want.
-Then, create a new file in that folder and name it `game.html` (or whatever you want to call it.)
-Open the file in your code editor so that you can edit it.
+Once you have a text editor, create a new folder and name it whatever you want (`js-game` for example).
+The open Atom and click on **File > Add Project Folder**.
+In the window that opens, navigate to the folder you just created and select it.

+Then, click on **File > New File**.
+A blank new file will appear.
+Click on **File > Save** and name it `game.html`.
+The `.html` part just tells the editor, and your browser, that this is a HTML file - so make sure you include it.
+You can change the first part to something different if you want.

+#### How to use HTML without a text editor

+If you don't want to get a proper text editor right now, that's fine - you can use Notepad (Windows) or TextEdit (Mac) or Nano (Linux) for now.
+Or you can use the [online W3 TryIt editor](https://www.w3schools.com/code/tryit.asp?filename=FZYQJ01WUF5V) (the easiest option).

+More information on using plain text editors can be [found here](https://www.w3schools.com/html/html_editors.asp).
+If you are using TextEdit, Notepad, or Nano, make sure you save your file as `game.html`.
+The `.html` part just tells the editor, and your browser, that this is a HTML file - so make sure you include it.
+You can change the first part to something different if you want.

+#### Open the project in your browser

+_(Skip this step if you are using the online TryIt editor)_

-Then open up your browser and hit `Ctrl+o`, or `Cmd+o` on a mac.
+Open up your browser and hit `Ctrl+o`, or `Cmd+o` on a mac.
 This should bring up a window where you can specify a file to open.
 Navigate to the file you just created and open it.
 It will be blank obviously because we haven't added anything to it yet.
 Let's change that!
+Make sure you leave the file open in your browser.

+After you start adding code to the file in your text editor, make sure you save the file with **File > Save** or `Ctrl+s`/`Cmd+s` often.
+And after making changes, save the file in your text editor, then switch to your browser and reload it (`Ctrl+r` on Windows, `Cmd+r` on Mac) to see the changes.

 ### Basic HTML syntax